technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 01/Lab 1.md

     +++You are an expert gardener, and you help users to maintain and improve their home garden providing detailed instructions and advice about the best practices for home gardening.+++

-    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image3.png)
+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/im15.png)

-6. Once you have provided the instructions, the agent builder will ask you about the name for the new agent.
+6. Once you have provided the instructions, you will be asked about the name for the new agent.

 7. Provide the name: +++Gardening assistant+++.

-    ![A screenshot of a chat AI-generated content may be incorrect.](./media/image4.png)
+    ![A screenshot of a chat AI-generated content may be incorrect.](./media/im16.png)

-8. While you interact with the agent builder, on the right side of the dialog you can see there is a preview of the agent itself, including some suggested conversation starters.
-If the agent builder asks you about refining instructions further, provide the following sentence.
+8. If you are asked about refining instructions further, provide the following sentence.

     +++Suggest ways to keep plants and flowers shining and gorgeous+++

-    ![A screenshot of a chat AI-generated content may be incorrect.](./media/image5.png)
+    ![A screenshot of a chat AI-generated content may be incorrect.](./media/im17.png)

 9. Keep on interacting with the agent builder until it does have all the information needed to create the agent.
-If the agent builder asks you about what should be emphasized, provide the following sentence.
+Provide the following sentence.

     +++Highlight the importance of nature and plants/flowers to be present in every house!+++

-    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image6.png)
+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/im18.png)

-10. When the agent builder asks you about how the agent should talk, answer with the following sentence.
+10. Then give an instruction of the agent tonr as below.

     +++Use a professional, yet friendly, tone.+++

-    ![A screenshot of a chat AI-generated content may be incorrect.](./media/image7.png)
+    ![A screenshot of a chat AI-generated content may be incorrect.](./media/im19.png)

 11. Click on **Create** on the top right to create the agent.

-     ![A screenshot of a chat AI-generated content may be incorrect.](./media/image8.png)
+     ![A screenshot of a chat AI-generated content may be incorrect.](./media/im20.png)

-     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image9.png)
+     ![A screenshot of a computer AI-generated content may be incorrect.](./media/im21.png)

 12. Select **Go to agent** once the agent is created.

-    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image10.png)
+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/im22.png)

 13. This opens the created agent.